GitYiheng/ofcourse/README.md

 # Environment

-Our order fulfillment environment is structured according to the format of [OpenAI Gym](https://github.com/openai/gym).
+OFCOURSE is structured according to the format of [OpenAI Gym](https://github.com/openai/gym).
 It is the standard API to communicate between reinforcement learning algorithms and environments.

 ```python